-Tyson provides exceptional early spring growth, which can be very valuable, not least because it allows more lambs to be finished off mum.
-This has always been a key goal for sheep and beef farmers as:
+With its superb early spring growth Tyson can feed ewes better through early lactation, meaning better lamb growth, which in turn allows more lambs to be finished off mum.
+This has always been a key goal for sheep and beef farmers because:

 Suggested seed mix